 1. Catalyzed by unrealistic buzzy expectations.
 Management teams start projects with grossly inflated expectations of rainbows and unicorns.

 2. Grossly under-funded, under-resourced and given ridiculous schedule expectations.
-Hot air to puff up the career paths of ascendant managers.
+Nothing but hot air to puff up the career paths of ascendant managers.

 3. Held accountable to ridiculous metrics and precisely compared to imprecise notions of how efficiently the traditional business units perform.